Surfboardv2ray/batch-fragment-scanner/README.md

 `curl --version`

-If there are no errors and it displays the options for curl, it’s already installed on your Windows 10.
-Windows 10, version 1803 and later, includes a native curl.exe in C:\Windows\System32.
+If there are no errors and it displays curl version, it’s already installed on your Windows 10.
+Windows 10 version 1803 and later, includes a native curl.exe in C:\Windows\System32.
 If not, head to https://curl.se/ and install it.
 Make sure to add the downloaded curl.exe to your system’s PATH.

 2️⃣ Download Xray Core